alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 ### Requirements
 1. Create a Snowpark session
-2. Read and compute over Snowflake table(s) on-cluster, beginning by wrapping Session.table(..)
+2. Read by wrapping Session.table(..) and then compute over Snowflake table(s) on-cluster
 3. Copy the result from cluster to local, wrapping DataFrame.collect()
 4. Transform the result from Snowpark rows to a vector of maps
 5. Close the session.